Lyravox/blackmaskservices/README.md

-# blackmaskservices
+# Black Mask Services

 A bot for The Black Mask Discord server!
+More info coming soon...